Construction & Property

 Monitoring organisations

 You can simplify compliance by using a recognised monitoring organisation to provide and maintain your due diligence system.
-Monitoring organisations such as NEPCon (Preferred by Nature) and the Timber Trade Federation offer systems that meet UKTR requirements.
+Monitoring organisations must be approved for the UK - approval is separate from EU recognition, and the current list of UK-approved monitoring organisations is published on GOV.UK with the UKTR guidance.
 Using a monitoring organisation does not transfer your legal responsibility, but it provides a structured framework and access to country-level risk data.

 OPSS inspections